ChadOhman/opensafetymap/docs/developer_guide.md

 > 🟢 New here?
 Start with the [Setup Guide](setup.md) to get your environment running quickly.

-This guide is for developers who want to contribute to or extend the OpenSafetyMap.
+This guide is for developers who want to contribute to or extend the Edmonton Accident & Near Miss Reporting Platform.

 ---